wbcomdesigns/buddypress-activity-filter/readme.txt

 4. The screenshot shows FAQ(s) , corresponds to screenshot-4.(png|jpg|jpeg|gif).

 == Changelog ==

+= 3.0.1 =
+* Fixed: Warning related to page parameter in activity query.
+* Fixed: Pagination issue for activity streams where "Load More" button was not functioning correctly.
+* Improvement: Added a check to ensure that $page is a string before processing, improving overall query handling.

 = 3.0.0 =
 * Fixed: PHP warning issue.
 * Fixed: Issue in filtering activities.